 SENDIass

-SENDIass offers free, confidential support to families who have children and young people aged 0-25 with SEND.
+Special Educational Needs and Disabilities Information, Advice and Support Services (SENDIASS) offers free, confidential support to families who have children and young people aged 0-25 with SEND.
+There are separate SENDIASS services for the BCP Council and Dorset Council area.

 Dorset Parent Carer Council (DPCC)

-DPCC is the parent carer forum for parents and carers of children and young people aged 0-25 with SEND who live in the Dorset Council area.
+DPCC is the parent carer forum for parents and carers of children and young people (0-25 years) with SEND in the Dorset Council area.
 The DPCC’s aim is to make sure the services in their area meet the needs of disabled children and their families.
 You can also contact them for help or advice if you are worried about your child.

 Parent Carers Together (PCT)